 Zippered panels allow you to open up your bag like a box, making packing and finding gear super easy

-Locking zipper are nice to have
+Locking zipper are really nice to have when traveling

 Osprey Osprey Sojourn Porter 30